 Johan Verhoeven is Professor of Experimental Phonetics at City, University of London.
 On Tuesday 4th February 2020, he delivered his inaugural lecture entitled, ‘The Articulatory Possibilities of Humankind: Speech Sounds in the World’s Languages’, to an audience of academics, students, members of the public and friends; all sharing a common interest in his wide-ranging and comprehensive work to date in the field of phonetics (the study of human speech sounds).

-Professor Debra Salmon, Dean of the School of Health Sciences, introduced Professor Verhoeven and his lecture, part of the SHS Dean's Lecture Series, citing his international reputation for research excellence.
+Professor Debra Salmon, Dean of the School of Health Sciences, introduced Professor Verhoeven and his lecture, part of the SHPS Dean's Lecture Series, citing his international reputation for research excellence.

 Professor Verhoeven began his lecture by providing insight into the enormous complexity of the speech production process, which involves the smooth co-ordination of about 160 muscles which are activated at a rate of approximately 1,400 neural commands from the brain per second.